 - Have a group of friends available to help make the pom poms if you need a lot for your event.

 Do you have any other questions about how to make tissue paper pom poms or where to buy them?
-Let me know in the comments!Don’t forget to subscribe via Bloglovin, Facebook, and Twitter, to get more updates!
+Let me know in the comments!Want more party inspiration?
+Join me over at Facebook, and Twitter, for regular updates and fabulous finds from around the web.